Maya Moore: High school

-High school totals

-Time with the Georgia Metros
+Georgia Metros

 Maya Moore played for the Georgia Metros 16U Nike Travel Team in both 2005 and 2006.
 The Georgia Metros went 73–6 in those two travel seasons, and Maya led them to four National Championships: The AAU 16U National Championship in Orlando (where she was the MVP, as a 15-year-old) in 2005; the US Junior Nationals Championship in DC, twice, in both 2005 and 2006; and the Nike Nationals Championship in 2006.
 Notable teammates while with the Georgia Metros included Kelly Cain (Tennessee), Ashley Houts (Georgia), Alicia Manning (Tennessee), Morgan Toles (Auburn/FSU), Charenee Stephens (South Carolina), Taylor Turnbow (LSU), Jordan Greenleaf (Auburn), and D'Andra Moss (VCU).

-University of Connecticut career
+College career

 Freshman year

-Moore led the Huskies to a 36–2 record in the 2007–08 NCAA season, their best record since their Final Four appearance of 2004.
-Moore set six UConn freshman records.
-Her total points scored (678) were the most ever by a freshman.
-Moore was named BIG EAST Freshman of the Week a conference record 10 times.
-After leading UConn to the Big East regular-season title, Moore was named Big East Player of the Year and unanimous Big East Freshman of the Year, becoming the first freshman, male or female, to be named the Big East Player of the Year.
+Moore was unanimously selected as the Big East Preseason Freshman of the Year by the league's coaches.
+On November 11, 2007, Moore made her collegiate debut for UConn, recording 21 points, 10 rebounds, four assists and four steals in a 98–35 win over Stony Brook.
+Moore scored 678 points, the most by a freshman in program history.
+She also set six UConn freshman records.
+After leading UConn to the Big East regular-season title, she was named a unanimous Big East Freshman of the Year and became the first freshman, male or female, to be named the Big East Player of the Year.
 She was also a unanimous first-team All-Big East and Big East All-Freshman Team selection.
-Moore was the second freshman in history to be named to the Associated Press All-America First Team, USBWA All-America First Team.
-Moore was selected as USBWA National Freshman of the Year and was the first freshman in UConn history to be named an All-American.
+Moore was a 10-time Big East Freshman of the Week, setting a conference record.
+In the Final Four, Moore recorded 20 points, nine rebounds and three blocks in an 82–73 loss to Stanford and finished the season with a 36–2 record.
+Moore was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America Team.
+Additionally, she was awarded the USBWA National Freshman of the Year presented by the United States Basketball Writers Association.